w3f/Grants-Program/applications/remote-signing-and-slashing-protection.md

 ## Project Overview :page_facing_up:

-In this proposal, we aim to design and implement a remote signing process within the substrate client for ECDSA, EdDSA, and BLS signature algorithms for Parachains (including a dedicated key management service to be used with the remote signing module).
+In this proposal, we aim to design and implement a remote signing process within the Polkadot codebase client for ECDSA, EdDSA, and BLS signature algorithms for Parachains (including a dedicated key management service to be used with the remote signing module).
 We also aim to provide a remote service which aims to prevent slashings and protect stakers’ funds.

 ### Overview